-The Subtle Energy of Rose
+The Subtle Energy and Spirit of Rose

 Now that scientific instrumentation can detect more and more subtle frequencies, research confirms that everything in existence has a unique electromagnetic signature.
 In 1992, researcher Bruce Tainio invented instrumentation that could detect precise electromagnetic bio-signatures.

 Tainio explored bio-electric energetic plant signatures, and discovered that of all the species he tested, roses had the highest frequency at 320 MHz.
 As a comparison, lavender came next, with a frequency of 118 MHz.
 In this case, the higher the frequency, the more refined the plant energy.

 In the 1930s, a British medical doctor, Edgar Bach, sought methods to cure underlying imbalances in the body that lead to health issues.
 He was convinced that energetic distress led to physical suffering just as night follows day.
 Bach devoted himself to finding ways to heal troubled souls to prevent physical woe.

 Ignoring derision from his medical colleagues, Bach explored homeopathy and other alternative modalities.
 He moved on to studies of native plants growing in the Welch and English countrysides.
 This led to his method of formulating energetic remedies from wildflowers and other plant species.
 Bach’s original 38 remedies became the foundation of the Bach Flower Remedy system available today.

 In regard to Bach’s rose flower remedy he wrote, “This remedy is for those who without apparently sufficient reason become resigned to all that happens, and just glide through life, take it as it is, without any effort to improve things and find some joy.
 They have surrendered to the struggle of life without complaint.”
 He suggested his rose essence as a means to recover a sense of the joy of life.